Amneetkaur24/shopify-delivery-analysis/README.md

 # Shopify E-Commerce Delivery Analysis
+This repository uses a single, end-to-end notebook that covers data cleaning, SQL-based analysis, visualization, and insights generation to simulate a real-world analytical workflow.

 This project explores delivery performance and customer behavior in a Shopify-style e-commerce dataset.
 It uses Python (Pandas + SQL), Power BI, and visual storytelling to derive business insights and recommendations.